semaphoreci-demos/semaphore-demo-java-spring/README.md

 Example Spring Boot application and CI/CD pipeline showing how to run a Java project on [Semaphore 2.0](https://semaphoreci.com).

+**Note:** The `fork-and-run` branch contains simplified Semaphore configuration without the option to build and push Docker image.
+To see the full configuration please check the `master` branch.

 ## Application overview

 ### Features